WELCOME — Don’t read through the list; this is something that you model.

 OPENING CONNECTION — Use the following icebreaker.

-TELL THE STORY — Give a short summary of the passage.
+TELL THE STORY — Story the passage from memory

-REBUILD THE STORY — Have someone read the passage.
+REBUILD THE STORY - Have someone read the passages

 CLOSE IN PRAYER — Don’t read through the list; choose a way to close in prayer.